Comparing and Integrating Different Notions of Representational Correspondence in Neural Systems

-\paragraph{Projection-Weighted Canonical Correlation Analysis \citep{morcos2018insights}.} Compared to SVCCA, PWCCA did not apply SVD before CCA and it re-weights the canonical directions according to their contribution to the original representation.
-After CCA, we obtain canonical vectors $\mathbf{A}$ and $\mathbf{B}$ and their corresponding correlations $q_i$ for $i=1,2,...k$, where $k = \min (N_i, N_j)$.
+\textbf{Projection-Weighted Canonical Correlation Analysis \citep{morcos2018insights}.} Compared to SVCCA, PWCCA did not apply SVD before CCA and it re-weights the canonical directions according to their contribution to the original representation.
+After CCA, we obtain canonical vectors $\mathbf{A}$ and $\mathbf{B}$ and their corresponding correlations $q_i$ for $i=1,2,\ldots,k$, where $k=\min\{N_i,N_j\}$.
 Instead of giving each direction equal weight, PWCCA projects the unreduced representation $\mathbf{X}_i$ onto its own canonical vectors to measure how strongly each one reconstructs the data.
-The projection weight for the $i^{th}$ canonical direction is $\alpha_i = \frac{\left\| \mathbf{X}_i \va_i \right\|_{1}}{\sum_{j=1}^{k}\left\| \mathbf{X}_i \va_j \right\|_{1}}$ where $\va_i$ is the $i^{th}$ column of $\mathbf{A}$.
-The final PWCCA similarity is then the weighted sum of canonical correlations: $\Sigma_{i=1}^k \alpha_i q_i$ which emphasizes directions that explain the greatest fraction of variance in $X_i$ and down-weights noisy, low-variance components, yielding a more faithful measure of representational similarity than the equal-weight SVCCA score. \paragraph{Linear Centered Kernel Alignment \citep{kornblith2019similarity}.} Linear CKA provides a scalar measure of how similarly two sets of representations capture the relationships among the same collection of samples.
+The projection weight for the $i^{th}$ canonical direction is $\alpha_i = \frac{\lVert \mathbf{X}_i \va{i} \rVert_{1}}{\sum_{j=1}^{k}\lVert \mathbf{X}_i \va{j} \rVert_{1}},$ where $\va{i}$ is the $i^{th}$ column of $\mathbf{A}$.
+The final PWCCA similarity is then the weighted sum of canonical correlations: $\sum_{i=1}^{k} \alpha_i q_i$ which emphasizes directions that explain the greatest fraction of variance in $X_i$ and down-weights noisy, low-variance components, yielding a more faithful measure of representational similarity.

+\textbf{Linear Centered Kernel Alignment \citep{kornblith2019similarity}.} Linear CKA provides a scalar measure of how similarly two sets of representations capture the relationships among the same collection of samples.
 It is is defined as $\frac{\|\mathbf{X}_i^T \mathbf{X}_j\|_F^2}{\|\mathbf{X}_i^T \mathbf{X}_i\|_F \|\mathbf{X}_j^T \mathbf{X}_j\|_F}$, where $\|.\|_F$ is the frobenius norm, and $\mathbf{X}_i$ and $\mathbf{X}_j$ can be assumed to be normalised.
 Linear CKA is invariant to orthogonal transformations (rotations or reflections), isotropic scaling, and translations of the representations, so it captures only the relational structure shared between the two spaces.